 For specific research or research institutes at the Amsterdam Law School, we are happy to help develop a communication strategy, to answer questions like: how do you expand your communication strategy to reach the broadest audience for your research?
 How do you keep citizens, NGOs, governments or journalists informed of important implications of your research on society?

 Throughout the dissemination process we act not only as advisors, but we also help with the implementation of a product or strategy.
 Together with our team we can support you in creating a video, blog, podcast or visual design of your research.
 We can also connect you with professionals in our network to further your reach.

 Recently we collaborated with a number of our researchers to produce 3 minute research pitch videos.
 Learn more about the work of Malouke Kuiper and the relationship between behaviour and law, below.

 Creating impact with research can be a challenge for those within the field of Law.
 What counts as Impact?
 How do you measure it?
 Knowledge utilisation is a fixed component of every NWO grant application nowadays.
 In fact, most research grant applications have a greater chance of success if they can clearly demonstrate the concrete impact they will have on society.
 But how do you go about drafting such an application?
 And what possibilities are there, besides workshops or conferences, to create value for society?
 We are happy to help you answer these questions!

 At the Amsterdam Law Hub we work across a variety of ways to support researchers through impact.
 We are experts in developing a “Theory of Change” and in brainstorming for new (technological) tools, websites, databases or products which can improve the legal sector through research at the Amsterdam Law School.
-In addition, we offer start-up grants for researchers who want to put their ideas into practice immediately.
+We work offer this in three key ways: